fabric/fabric/docs/usage/env.rst

 **Default:** ``fabfile.py``

-Filename pattern which ``fab`` searches for when loading fabfiles.
+Filename pattern or dotted module path which ``fab`` searches for when loading fabfiles.
 To indicate a specific file, use the full path to the file.
 Obviously, it doesn't make sense to set this in a fabfile, but it may be specified in a ``.fabricrc`` file or on the command line.

 .. seealso:: :doc:`fab`